 From demure, dainty Edwardian cotton; through slinky 30s bias-cut satin; elegant, sophisticated, well-balanced 40s dresses with soft flowing A-line skirts; flirty, pretty, prom-style 50s; the pared-down aesthetic of the 60s; to the relaxed boho lacy 70s: you are choosing from the best of eighty years of fashion.

 I have a carefully curated collection of around eighty dresses, each a really good example from the various decades.
-I see just one client at a time in my studio in my home in west London, and provide a relaxed personalised service to help you choose what suits your body shape and personality.
+I can meet with you online to help you choose what suits your body shape, and your personality.
 The result is a dress that will feel much more individually yours than one found on the high street.

 My lovely original vintage dresses generally pre-date mass production which is evident when they are handled.
 The fabrics are much softer to the touch than most modern dresses and often have a gentler more flowing feel.
 The details are quite different to modern dresses: the necklines tend to be a little higher – sometimes with pretty features like little lace collars, they may have softly gathered shoulders, or long lace sleeves.
 They date from a time when it was not acceptable to show too much: it’s more about subtle suggestion and a more romantic way of dressing.